 The patient is asked to identify when the tingling occurs in the area typical of pain attacks.
 The patient is then resedated, and the electrode is heated to damage the nerve fibers associated with the pain.
 Additional lesioning of the nerve might be necessary to completely eliminate the pain.
 Most people who undergo radiofrequency thermal lesioning experience some degree of facial numbness afterward.
 The risk of pain recurrence in 5 years is approximately 30%.

 Radiofrequency Thermal Lesioning

 Stereotactic radiosurgery is a noninvasive procedure using high-energy radiation to damage the nerve as it exits the brainstem.
 The patient has a head frame placed on his or her head on the day of procedure.
 After the administration of radiation, which takes about 2 hours, the head frame will be removed at the end of the day, and the patient is discharged.

 There is minimal pain involved with the procedure itself and extensive anesthesia is typically not used.
 Patients usually leave the hospital the same day.

-Lesioning is slow and it may take several weeks to months for the facial pain to begin to subside.
-The recurrence rate is about 50% in five years.
+Lesioning is slow, and it can take several weeks to months for the facial pain to begin to subside.
+The rate of recurrence within 5 years is about 50%.